New Balance® Shoes for Diabetics

 • The New Balance 1540 V3 is a comfortable running shoe for Diabetes.

-• The shoe has a sleek and stylish design with mesh and synthetic uppers.
+• The shoe features a sleek, stylish design with mesh and synthetic uppers.

 • There is a lightweight ENCAP foam midsole for support and cushioning.

-• The outsole is a durable and high traction rubber.
+• The outsole is a durable, high-traction rubber.

 Index Table: Top Rated New Balance Shoes for Diabetics